reacttips-dev/codebases/README.md

 ## Index

-> NOTE: Before you submit a PR to add a codebase to this repo, you must add it to index

 **Notes:**
+* Before you submit a PR to add a codebase to this repo, you must add it to index
 * Try to keep these items bellow in alphabet sort
 * Follow tempalate: [NAME]([URL]) - [added_by], [added_at], eg: Zappos (https://www.zappos.com/) - Cong Nguyen, 2021/09/20